-My brother Ricky called me, his big sister.
-Whenever he needed help I put on my hero’s cape and flew to his side.
+My brother Ricky called me, his big sister whenever he needed help.
+I threw on my hero’s cape and flew to his side.
 He had been taught there were no consequences to substance use.
-I was taught to fix things.
+I was taught to be over-responsible for EVERYTHING.

 One time, after a night of binge drinking, he needed a ride to the ER because he couldn’t stop throwing up.
 I was more than happy to get out of bed and save the day.
 I stayed up all night with him and then went to work the next morning at 8:00am with no sleep, but a smile of satisfaction on my face.
-I had saved him yet again.
+Yet again, I saved the day – I mean my brother.

 Why Was I So Set On Helping Ricky?